 Maria Camara, PhD, a Spanish psychologist and mindfulness expert, shares her views on the science of meditation in her Mindworks Mind Talk.
 She says that meditation trains the mind to stop grasping at issues; instead, it learns to accept and let go.
 That’s precisely the idea behind mindfulness: remaining anchored in the present and allowing distracting thoughts to enter and leave the mind without clinging to or rejecting them .

-If you’re new to this practice or need some extra motivation to continue, Mindworks App is one of the best meditation resources out there.
-Mindworks offers a broad variety of Mind Talks and guided meditations by renowned instructors from around the world, as well as inspiring Daily Cup Contemplations, fresh, pertinent blogs, and much more.
-Get started with a 14-day introduction and enjoy the journey!
+If you’re new to this practice or need some extra motivation to continue, Mindworks Meditation Courses are one of the best meditation resources out there.
+Mindworks offers a broad variety of Mind Talks and guided meditations by renowned instructors from around the world, fresh, pertinent blogs, and much more.
+Sign up today and enjoy the journey!